jeffharrell/minicart/README.md

 ## Advanced API

-The minicart has an advanced JavaScript API which provides you the power to customize the behavior to your needs.
+The minicart has a JavaScript API for advanced users to customize the behavior.

 ### General